ArchontisKostis/my-uom-notes/README.md

 # 📚 University Notes Repository

 Welcome to my repository of notes from my university studies!
 Here you will find a collection of notes, summaries, and other study materials that I have compiled during my time in university.
 Please note that I may not update this repository regularly.
+You should also note that most of the notes I have are in greek.

 ## 💡 How to Use